Liz VeyhlFounder & Executive Director

 Catherine JacksonSocial Media Manager

-Catherine is a 200-hr certified power vinyasa yoga teacher through the EmPower School of Yoga and teaches with Small World Yoga.
+Catherine is a 200-hr certified power vinyasa yoga teacher through the EmPower School of Yoga and teaches with Small World Yoga at the SWY Community Studio and in outreach classes.